xyfJASON/visual-tokenizer-pytorch/docs/benchmark-celeba64.md

 - The network architecture for all the experiments is [SimpleCNN](../models/autoencoder/simple_cnn.py).
 - Results are tested on CelebA test set which contains 19962 images.
-- Codebook usage is calculated as the percentage of used codes in a queue of size 65536 over the whole codebook size.